ontologyportal/SUMOjEdit/README.md

   directory on a mac is /Users/myname/Library/jEdit
 - add to your \~/.zshrc\
   export JEDIT_HOME=\~/Library/jEdit\
-  can be performed by: ant append.zshrc on the command line in the top SUMOjEdit directory
+  This can also be performed by executing: ant append.zshrc on the command line\
+  in the top SUMOjEdit directory
 - make sure you don't already have a "catalog" file in your\
   /Users/myname/Library/jEdit/modes directory, or if you do, append the contents\
   of ~/workspace/SUMOjEdit/catalog into it
-- Start jEdit normally so that it creates its ${jedit.home} space, then execute "ant" from the top SUMOjEdit directory
+- Start jEdit normally so that it creates its ${jedit.home} space
+- From the command line in the top SUMOjEdit directory, execute: source ~/.zshrc,\
+  then then execute: ant
-- On the command line execute: java -Xmx10g -Xss1m -jar /Applications/jEdit.app/Contents/Java/jedit.jar\
+- Next, execute: java -Xmx10g -Xss1m -jar /Applications/jEdit.app/Contents/Java/jedit.jar\
   Can also create a .zshrc alias to perfrom the above java command\
   alias jedit="java -Xmx10g -Xss1m -jar /Applications/jEdit.app/Contents/Java/jedit.jar"